alejio/greek-news-nlp/roadmap.md

 ## Stage 2
 - Web application: I now need to create an MVP web application that does basic data visualization.
 I want the web app to look and feel good so I am not restricted by the Python ecosystem.
 This app will need to be supported by a Python backend.
 The app will give me ideas for the next stage.
+- I've made a simple FastAPI backend and added a router for articles.
+- Now I want to dockerize the app and run it in a container.

 ## Stage 3
 - Some ideas include: